CRCHUM-Epilepsy-Group/hexoskin.py/README.md

     new_range.update({'user': users[0]})
     print new_range

-# And of course, delete it:
+And of course, delete it:

     new_range.delete()

+# Caching

-The library derives it's members by querying the API and stores the result locally.
+The library derives its members by querying the API and stores the result locally.
+To you can decide where this file is stored by setting the corresponding variable:

+    import hexoskin.client
+    hexoskin.client.CACHED_API_RESOURCE_LIST = '.new_file'

+Setting it to None will disable the caching... but that's not recommend.